 While an item is on the cooldown track, it cannot be used.
-When a round ends, shift all item cards down the cooldown track.
-When an item card shifts off the 1, it returns to the character holding the item and may be used again.
+When a round ends, shift all item cards down the cooldown track as you would with ability tokens.
+When an item card shifts off the 1, it returns to the character holding the item, and may be used again.